OleSkaar/Plunder/Index/Classes/Wizard.md

 3-4d: The area is bathed in daylight

 ### Transmutation
 Transfer an aspect of a creature or an object to another.
-For instance, turn a sword into a twig, give a human the gills of a fish for underwater breathing, or turn yourself into a dragon.
+For instance, turn a sword into a twig, give a human the gills of a fish for underwater breathing, or turn yourself into a wolf.
 Using this spell requires holding the creature part or object the aspect is transferred from, which will whither and pulverize in the process.

 Range: Melee; Target: A single object or creature; Duration: (sum) rounds